daikin-dsv/rad-template/README.md

 This project couples a Next.js App Router application with a Vite bundle that ships Daikin design system web components and custom components.
 The README outlines the developer workflow and the conventions that support localization and web component loading.

+## Using This Template

+1. Click **Use this template** in GitHub (top right of the repository page) to create your own copy.
+2. Clone the newly created repository to your machine, then follow the steps below.

 ## Prerequisites

 - Node.js 22 or newer